 1.4 Fimbristylis miliacea

 Fimbristylis miliacea, belongs to the sedge family, Cyperaceae, and is an annual species.
 It is often called grass-like sedge or millet seed fimbria.
 This species is known for its tufted habit and delicate, hair-like leaves that grow from the bottom of the plant, creating a dense, grass-like clump (Roy et al., 2023).
 The stems of F. miliacea are thin and upright, reaching a maximum height of 40 centimeters.
 The plant is recognized for its small, round inflorescences, which have a brownish to straw-colored hue and consist of numerous tiny spikelets.
 Every spikelet houses a flower surrounded by bristles that extend outward, resulting in an inflorescence with a prickly appearance.
 The flowers produce tiny, lens-shaped achenes that are spread by water or animals (Awan et al., 2023).
-This plant, Fimbristylis miliacea, is commonly found in wet environments like marshes, pond margins, and wet fields.
+Fimbristylis miliacea, is commonly found in wet environments like marshes, pond margins, and wet fields.
 It can even be quite abundant in these areas.

 2. DISTRIBUTION